Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 man using car audio stereo system

 Wires take the electrical signals from the head unit to the speakers.
-Along the way, they pass through an amplifier to increase the output.
+Along the way, they pass through an amplifier to enhance the output.
 At the speakers, electrical energy is converted into kinetic.
 The speaker cone vibrates, creating sound.

 In short, that’s all there is to it.